Thanks to the more than 2400 Londoners who had their say in helping to crown the capital’s best, good food small enterprises.

-We’ll also put your name in the hat to win a pair of tickets to the gala awards bash at Whole Foods Market in Kengsington on 4 December.
+We’ll also put voters' names in the hat to win a pair of tickets to the gala awards bash at Whole Foods Market in Kengsington on 4 December.

-Finalists will be contacted in early November and winners will be announced in December at a shindig at Whole Foods Market in Kensington and celebrated in a feature in The Guardian and the February-April issue of The ‘Eel magazine.
+Finalists will be contacted in early November and winners will be announced on 4 December at an invitation-only shindig at Whole Foods Market in Kensington and celebrated in a feature in The Guardian and the February-April issue of The ‘Eel magazine.

 In addition to the glory of being crowned London’s best, winning enterprises will be featured in both The Guardian and this ‘umble magazine, and walk away with a hamper of Seeds of Change organic goodies.

 Everyone voting for a winning enterprise will be entered into a draw to win a Seeds of Change organic hamper and a year’s subscription to The Jellied Eel.